spbavarva/snehbavarva.com/content/about/index.md

 Also recently, I've developed an interest in **defensive side of the security** like securing infrastructure and detecting anomalies.
 One of my goals this year is to build an AI-powered tool/pipeline to automate SOC workflows and detect unusual patterns in logs and infrastructure.

 And yeah of course, I enjoy **offensive security** as well and I can say I have strong fundamental holding there.
 I love solving CTF challenges and active on current **HTB season** with Global rank 136!
 I really like **API testing**, exploring **OWASP Top 10** vulnerabilities, and digging into **business logic flaws** during web app pentests.
-RASTA-`~`- I am coming for you next....
+RASTA-`~`- I am coming for you next......